 - Intelligent alpha channel support for small file sizes

-- IP video - perfect codec for high-quality compressed IP video transmission
+- IP video - perfect codec for low-latency, high-quality compressed IP video transmission

 - Very high speed GPU decoder - faster than the PCIe bus and GPU RAM.